Frequency dependence of near-surface oceanic kinetic energy from drifter observations and global high-resolution models: Data and Methods

 \subsection{HYCOM simulation}

-The global HYCOM simulations employ nominal 1/25$^{\circ}$ horizontal grid spacing and 41 hybrid layers \cite{Bleck2002} covering the vertical direction.
+The global HYCOM simulation employs nominal 1/25$^{\circ}$ horizontal grid spacing and 41 hybrid layers \cite{Bleck2002} covering the vertical direction.
 HYCOM employs terrain-following coordinates in shallow waters, and isopycnal coordinates in the subsurface open-ocean.
-In the near-surface open-ocean, the uppermost 14 layers are in z-mode, with seven z-levels, having spacing ranging from 1.00 to 6.87 m, in the uppermost 30 m.
+In the near-surface open-ocean, the uppermost 14 layers are in z-mode, with seven z-levels, having spacing ranging from 1.00 to 6.87 m, in the uppermost 30 m (Figure \ref{fig:depths}).
 The HYCOM ``0 m" (surface) results actually represent the mid-point of the uppermost layer.
 The HYCOM ``15 m'' results represent interpolations to 15 m.
-The interpolation largely reflects results from the HYCOM level at 13.185 m, which lies in between adjacent levels at 8.38 and 18.55 m; the latter three depth values represent mid-depth points of the respective vertical layers in which they lie.
-HYCOM employs the widely used K profile parameterization (KPP) scheme \cite{LargeMcWilliamsDoney1994} for vertical mixing.
-Atmospheric forcing fields from the U.S. Navy Global Environmental Model \cite{Hogan2014} are applied every three hours.
+The interpolation largely reflects results from the HYCOM level at 13.185 m, which lies in between adjacent levels at 8.38 and 18.55 m.
+The latter three depth values represent mid-depth points of the respective vertical layers in which they lie.
+HYCOM employs the widely used K-Profile Parameterization (KPP) scheme \cite{LargeMcWilliamsDoney1994} for vertical mixing.
+Atmospheric forcing fields from the U.S. Navy Global Environmental Model \cite<NAVGEM;>{Hogan2014} are applied every three hours and converted to surface fluxes using the bulk formulae of \citeA{Kara2000}.
+HYCOM uses relative winds (10 m wind speed minus ocean surface current speed) to compute wind stress.
 We use a 360-day record of hourly snapshots of surface and 15-meter horizontal velocity fields, starting on 1 January 2014, and produced with a 75 second baroclinic timestep.